 Folk magic spells are created from plant leaves and roots, stones, water and lots of different things.
 For example, stones being used for healing, cloths tied to sacred wells for healing, wool spun and tied to people to effect a change, young children passed through Holy stones, Holy stones used as ways of seeing the other world, writing phrases, Rowan wood crosses, and red thread etc. The list of these charms is endless.

 Another characteristic of Scottish folk magic and practices is the lack of elaborate rituals, specific tools, times of day and clothing needed to get access to the practice.
 It’s all pretty much straight forward and common sense stuff requiring no special gear.
 Over time, you may acquire some objects that start to hold special meaning but these are totally up to yourself; your spirits and your preferred way of working.
 Folk practices are an everyday occurrence and nothing requiring more work than a pointed finger or to circumambulate something three times can be very effective.
-Wicca and other magical traditions use ceremonial magic techniques such as circle building, invoking and evoking various deities etc. Folk practices don’t have this elaboration.
+Wicca and other magical traditions use ceremonial magic techniques such as circle building, invoking and evoking various deities etc and most operate a grade system or have priests and priestesses or a magister or what have you.
+Folk practices don’t have this elaboration or the same hierarchy – those who did this as a full time profession were either born or given the gift through trauma.
 I also find ceremonial magic when viewed through the lens of colonialism and through a folk magic perspective spiritually violent.
-That however, is amore writing for another day.
+That however, is more writing for another day.

 Though there are many types of Scottish folk practitioner.
 Scottish Folk practices were carried out by everyone daily to some extent.
+Most folks had access to folk magic (piseógs) it was an everyday technology, I suppose a bit like having a phone these days everyone knew a little bit of something.
 Folk had to take their own “safety” from the machinations of witches and the Síth into their own hands.
 Today we might call them superstitions but these are commonly held beliefs we still have to this day.
 Crossing fingers and knocking on wood to help avert a bad outcome or offer protection are commonplace for good reason.
+If things got tricky, they would call in a specialists (like a wise woman or men or fairy doctor).
 Outside of the everyday occurrence of these activities, you have those who might also be healers, midwives, lykewakers or death midwives, spae-wives (fortune tellers), folk herbalists, diviners, fairy doctors, those with the second (or second hand sight) etc along with their everyday roles in the community.
 It’s important to note not all folk practitioners would do these activities.
 Not all folk practitioners would be herbalists and diviners and spae-wives but maybe have a particular skill in a particular area; with limited skill in one form of divination as a way to contact the spirits.

 In brief, a folk practitioner might hold one of these roles in their community and use folk magic ranns and spells to effect change for your community.
 You don’t necessarily need to see “spirits” or into the otherworld, divine, use herbs, “cross” over into the otherworld, have an attending familiar and the nine yards of things at all.
 We all have different gifts and abilities.
 Some though who make this a full-time career will be able to and these would be the gifted minority (and a rare minority at that) who would be termed, fear/bean feasa – wise man or woman.

 Who you are as a folk practitioner is really decided by the community a folk practitioner lives in.
 I have written about this before and you can find the link here.
 But to summarise morality wasn’t a question in folk magic.
 Folk practitioners would “work with both hands” to use a modern term i.e. they did what was needed to be done in support of the community they helped and supported.
+Also, let’s bear in mind right and wrong are a of privilege of the wealthy and privileged in society.
+Sometimes people just had to do what they had to do to survive day to day.
 Following on from the older traditions people’s reputations were earned.
 It’s not my place to name myself “keeper of the stones” or “wise man” or any other bombastic title.
 My title, and what reputation I have, is decided by my community.

 I hope that this short discussion has been helpful to define some of the differences between these ideas.
 It’s reassuring for me to see these approaches are being incorporated into contemporary life and practice.
 People are starting to once again re-explore their own roots and history.
 They are starting to become interested in exploring stereotypes of older times and reigniting relationships with the communities and the lands around them through foraging and herbalism.
 So who knows?
 It might mean that your local mechanic is a “car whisperer” and has an uncanny knack or “kenning” what is wrong with your car.
 Your Lollipop lady a gifted folk herbalist able to offer minor cures to those who pass her by , maybe your Local Policeman is divining the location of your stolen goods and people are putting up protective charms in their houses to protect themselves from threats both real and imagined from this world and the other.